vuule/rapids-cmake/docs/hardware_resources_and_testing.rst

   enable_testing()
   rapids_test_init()

-The CTest resource allocation specification isn't limited to representing GPUs a single unit.
+The CTest resource allocation specification isn't limited to representing GPUs as a single unit.
-Instead it allows the json file to specify the capacity ( slots ) that each GPU has.
+Instead it allows the JSON file to specify the capacity (slots) that each GPU has.
-In the case of rapids-cmake we always represent each GPU as having 100 slots allowing projects to think in total percentage when calculating requirements.
+In the case of rapids-cmake we always represent each GPU as having 100 slots allowing projects to think in total percentages when calculating requirements.

 Specifying Tests GPU Requirements
 *********************************
-As talked about above each CMake test needs to specify the GPU resources they require to allow CTest to properly partition GPUs given the CTest parallel level.
+As discussed above, each CMake test needs to specify the GPU resources they require to allow CTest to properly partition GPUs given the CTest parallel level.
 The easiest path for for developers is to use the :cmake:command:`rapids_test_add` which wraps each execution in a wrapper script that sets the CUDA visible devices, making tests only see the allocated device(s).

 For example below we have three tests, two which can run concurrently on the same GPU and one that requires a full GPU.